Future-House/ldp/README.md

 # ldp

-An agent framework for constructing language model agents and training on constructive tasks.
+An framework for constructing language model agents and training on constructive tasks.

 This repo models agent-environment interactions using a [Partially Observable Markov Decision Process][pomdp] (POMDP).